solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Introduction

 This blog post dives deep into dedicated SQL pools, the critical component of Azure's cloud-native data warehousing and BI stack.
-We will begin this post by discussing how to create a dedicated SQL pool and control access.
+We will discuss how to create a dedicated SQL pool and control access.
 Then, we will create tables and external tables and populate them with data.
 We will discuss performance and security enhancements for dedicated SQL pools.
 Lastly, we will conclude with the Power BI integration for Synapse Workspaces.

 ## Task 1: Creating a Dedicated SQL Pool